fudgebucket27/LoopDropSharp/README.md

   }
 }
 ```
-After setting up the appsettings.json, launch LoopDropSharp and follow the prompts.
+After setting up the appsettings.json, launch LoopDropSharp and get started.

-## Text File setup
+## Index.txt setup

+### 2. Find Nft Datas from Nft Ids.
+In the Index.txt located in the project directory add Nft Ids.
+You will have one Nft Data per line.

+### 4. Find Nft Holders from Nft Data.
+In the Index.txt located in the project directory add your Nft Data.
+You will have one Nft Data per line.

+### 6. Find Nft Holders who own all given Nft Data
+In the Index.txt located in the project directory add your Nft Data.
+You will have one Nft Data per line.

-Wallet Address setup for: 1.
-Airdrop the same NFT to any users.
+### 7. Airdrop the same NFT to any users.
-In the walletAddresses.txt located in the project directory add your wallet addresses.
-You will have one wallet address on one line.
+In the Index.txt located in the project directory add your wallet addresses.
+You will have one wallet address per line.
 Each wallet address will be one transfer.
 Be sure to have enough LRC/ETH for each transfer.
 You can add a long wallet address or the ENS.

-Wallet Address setup for: 2.
-Airdrop unique NFTs to any users
+### 8. Airdrop unique NFTs to any users
-In the walletAddresses.txt located in the project directory add your wallet address a comma and then the nft data (example: 0x4a71e0267207cec67c78df8857d81c508d43b00d,0x103cb20d3b310873f711d25758d57f18ba77a6b7842ae605d662e0ddd908ed5a).
-You will have one wallet address and nft data on each line.
+In the Index.txt located in the project directory add your wallet address a comma and then the nft data (example: 0x4a71e0267207cec67c78df8857d81c508d43b00d,0x103cb20d3b310873f711d25758d57f18ba77a6b7842ae605d662e0ddd908ed5a).
+You will have one wallet address and nft data per line.
 Each wallet address will be one transfer.
 Be sure to have enough LRC/ETH for each transfer.
 You can add a long wallet address or the ENS.

-Nft Data setup for: 4.
-Find Nft Holders from Nft Data.
-In the nftData.txt located in the project directory add your Nft Data.
-You will have one Nft Data on one line.

-Wallet Address setup for: 7.
-Airdrop LRC/ETH to any users.
+### 9. Airdrop LRC/ETH to any users.
-In the walletAddresses.txt located in the project directory add your wallet addresses.
-You will have one wallet address on one line.
+In the Index.txt located in the project directory add your wallet addresses.
+You will have one wallet address per line.
 Each wallet address will be one transfer of LRC/ETH.
+Be sure to have enough LRC/ETH for each transfer.
+You can add a long wallet address or the ENS.

+### 10. Airdrop LRC/ETH to any users with different amounts
+In the Index.txt located in the project directory add your wallet address a comma and then the amount of LRC/ETH to send (example: 0x4a71e0267207cec67c78df8857d81c508d43b00d,50.25).
+You will have one wallet address and one amount per line.
+Each wallet address will be one transfer.
 Be sure to have enough LRC/ETH for each transfer.
 You can add a long wallet address or the ENS.

 When transferring, a successful Nft transfer will return the following JSON response: